vnnkl/Shufflepuff/readme.md

 For players with full nodes, an option is provided to look up balances using [btcd](https://github.com/btcsuite/btcd).
 Bitcoin Core support is coming soon!

+To generate the `shuffler.jar` file, first `cd` to the Shufflepuff directory.
+Then, run `gradle clean` followed by `gradle jar`.
+The `shuffler.jar` file will now be installed in the `shuffler/build/libs/` directory.

 Usage:

     java -jar shuffler.jar shuffle <options...>